m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 Timeslices provide benefits to the system, but also come with certain overheads.
 The balance of the benefits and the overheads will inform the length of the timeslice.
 The answer is different for I/O bound tasks vs. CPU bound tasks.

 ## CPU Bound Timeslice Length
-Let’s consider two CPU bound tasks that each take 10 seconds to complete.
-Let’s assume that the time to context switch is 0.1 seconds.
-Let’s consider a timeslice value of 1 second and a timeslice value of 5 seconds.
+Let's consider two CPU bound tasks that each take 10 seconds to complete.
+Let's assume that the time to context switch is 0.1 seconds.
+Let's consider a timeslice value of 1 second and a timeslice value of 5 seconds.

 ![](https://assets.omscs.io/7E4262FA-1297-474A-A624-4BBD1B57DA5B.png)